httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The response `Digest` field-value is calculated over the JSON object `{"hello": "world"}`, which is not shown because there is no payload data.
-`Content-Digest` is computed on an empty content.
+`Content-Digest` is computed on empty content.

 Request: